LostArtefacts/TRX/docs/trx/lua/reference/EVENTS.md

   end)
   ```

+- <a id="events.on_tick" name="events.on_tick"></a>[lua]`trx.events.on_tick(callback)`
+  Happens once for every tick the game runs, whatever is on screen: while a
+  level is played, while a menu is open, over a cutscene and through a fade.

+  This is the clock a script keeps its own state on.
+It is not the world
+  stepping - [`trx.events.before_control`](#events.before_control) is that, and it happens only while
+  a level is running - and it is not a frame reaching the screen, which
+  happens twice as often while frames are interpolated.

+  Parameters:
+  - <a id="events.on_tick.callback" name="events.on_tick.callback"></a>**`callback`** (function).
+Called once per tick.

+  Returns: integer.
+The listener id.

 - <a id="events.on_ui_draw" name="events.on_ui_draw"></a>[lua]`trx.events.on_ui_draw(callback)`
   Happens as the game builds one of the nine regions of the on-screen
   interface, once per region on every drawn frame.
 A handler draws with